GoncaloBranquinho/typerRux/README.md

 ![Screenshot from 2024-06-15 02-48-51](https://github.com/GoncaloBranquinho/typerRux/assets/159024022/2e59a7c5-2ed3-4bf0-92e2-2056a79ab4e0)

 ## Prerequisites
-  • Python and Curses Library installed
+  • Python and Curses Library

   ### Windows users
   You will need to install windows-curses before running my game